Exorcism in Christianity

-In Christianity, exorcism involves the practice of casting out one or more demons from a person whom they are believed to have possessed.
+In Christianity, exorcism involves the practice of casting out one or more demons from a person whom they believe to have been possessed by demons.
 The person performing the exorcism, known as an exorcist, is often a member of the Christian Church, or an individual thought to be graced with special powers or skills.
 The exorcist may use prayers and religious material, such as set formulas, gestures, symbols, icons, or amulets.
 The exorcist often invokes God, Jesus, angels and archangels, and various saints to aid with the exorcism.
 Christian exorcists most commonly cast out demons in Jesus' name.

-The term exorcism became prominent in Early Christianity from the early 2nd century onward.
+The concepts of demonic possession and exorcism are found in the Bible and were practiced by the early Christians, especially gaining prominence in the 2nd century.

 In general, people considered to be possessed are not regarded as evil in themselves, nor wholly responsible for their actions, because possession is considered to be manipulation of an unwilling victim by a demon resulting in harm to self or others.
 Accordingly, practitioners regard exorcism as more of a cure than a punishment.
 The mainstream rituals usually take this into account, making sure that there is no violence to the possessed, only that they be tied down if there is potential for violence.
+However, some believe possession is a voluntary act, where individuals permit demons to subjugate them.

 Old Testament

-The Catholic Encyclopedia says that there is only one apparent case of this demonic possession in the Old Testament, of King Saul being tormented by an "evil spirit" (1 Samuel 16:14), but it relies on an reading of the Hebrew word "rûah" as "evil spirit", an interpretation doubted by the Catholic Encyclopedia.
+The Catholic Encyclopedia says that there is only one apparent case of this demonic possession in the Old Testament, of King Saul being tormented by an "evil spirit" (1 Samuel 16:14), but it relies on a reading of the Hebrew word "rûah" as "evil spirit", an interpretation doubted by the Catholic Encyclopedia.
 The Catholic Encyclopedia ties exorcism methods mentioned in extra-canonical Jewish literature to the driving off of a demon in the Book of Tobias.
 Some theologians such as Ángel Manuel Rodríguez say that mediums like the ones mentioned in Leviticus 20:27 were possessed by demons.